Share via

 The role of the reorder point

 A reorder point represents demand during lead time.
 When inventory is projected to pass below the level defined by the reorder point, it's time to order more.
-Inventory will decrease gradually until the replenishment arrives.
+Inventory decreases gradually until the replenishment arrives.
 It might reach zero or the safety stock level.
 The planning system suggests a forward-scheduled supply order at the point when the inventory passes below the reorder point.

 Inventory levels can move significantly during the time bucket.
 Therefore, the planning system constantly monitors available inventory.